Prashant501Tyagi/Prashant501Tyagi/README.md

 ABOUT ME

-As I am student of data science , I am passionate about learning  how to master Machine Learning, Deep Learning, Natural Language Processing, Computer Vision and Data Analysis.
-With over 20 plus repository, I am committed to sharing my knowledge and experience in these areas.
-My repositories include a wide range of projects, from simple examples to complex applications, all designed to enchance my skills in how to approch the real world problem.
-With over 1.8k followers on GitHub, I am constantly engaged with the community, sharing insights.
-If you are interested in Data Science and looking to improve your skills, be sure to check out my repositories.

 🔭 I’m Study MS in Data Science from Christ University 🌱 I’m currently learning Google cloud , AWS Services